-PART 5 Materials, textures, colours and detailing
+PART 5: Materials, textures, colours and detailing

 - 5.1.1 By necessity, builders in the past used materials which were available locally, such as timber, cob and thatch.
 The historic buildings display traditional construction techniques.
-With improved transport and more advanced manufacturing techniques from the 19th century onwards, a wider choice of materials such as Welsh roof slates and local hand made bricks became available to builders. - 5.1.2 Before carrying out any repairs or considering extending or altering historic buildings within the area, whether listed or not, the original method of construction should be studied, understood and followed to preserve the historic fabric and character of these important vernacular buildings.
+With improved transport and more advanced manufacturing techniques from the 19th century onwards, a wider choice of materials such as Welsh roof slates and local hand made bricks became available to builders. - 5.1.2 Before carrying out any repairs or considering extending or altering historic buildings within the area, whether listed or not, the original method of construction should be studied, understood and followed to preserve the historic fabric and character of these important vernacular buildings. - 5.2 Walls - 5.2.1 There is one example of a property constructed using timber framing.
+This is Penn Cottage where the infill panels are of brick.

-5.2 Walls 4

-- 5.2.1 Penn Cottage if the only timber framed building with infill panels of brick.
 The majority of buildings surviving from the 18th and early 19th century were constructed in brick with some having a rendered or lime washed finish.
-The bricks were made locally wherever there was a good source of clay close to the surface.
-Cuffnells Lodge is built of yellow brick, probably produced in the Beaulieu Area.
+The bricks were made locally where ever there was a good source of clay close to the surface.
+It is worth noting that Cuffnells Lodge is built of yellow brick, probably produced in the Beaulieu Area.
 At Oak Apple Cottage there is a good example of the use of vitrified headers in Flemish bond producing a very distinctive pattern to the brickwork.
-In the early 20th century local brickyards declined and bricks were brought in from further afield. - There are a number of examples of painted brickwork and render.
+In the early 20th century local brickyards declined and bricks were brought in from further afield. - 5.2.2 There are a number of examples of painted brickwork and render.
 These include the White Swan public house, Beehive Cottage, Swan Green Cottages and Baytree Cottage.
 These have traditionally been painted white and any changes to colour in a rural location such as Swan Green would detract from the character of the area.
-The painting of any currently unpainted brickwork is also discouraged. - 5.2.3 Swan Green Cottages are built of cob and rendered with later extensions in brick.
+The painting of any currently unpainted brickwork is also discouraged. - 5.2.3 There is one example of the use of cob, this is Swan Green Cottages where the original section is rendered cob with later extensions in brick.